oracle-livelabs/developer/springboot-adb-react/backend/backend.md

     Replace `phx` with your region.

-5. Give your pods a couple minutes to restart.
+5. Give your pods a couple of minutes to restart.
 Check their progress using the `pods` command.
   ![](images/todolist-login.png "todolist-login")

 6. Once your pods are up and running.
 Go to your web browser and navigate to the load balancer IP address.
-Once you login you should see the following output, which means your deployment is successful!
+Once you log in, you should see the following output, which means your deployment is successful!
   ![](images/successful-todo.png "successful-todo")